 - Waste Generation: The school with the lowest per capita waste generation wins.

-- Greenhouse Gas Reduction: The school with the largest greenhouse gas reduction wins.
+- Greenhouse Gas Reduction: The school with the highest greenhouse gas reduction per capita wins.

-- Organics Reduction: The school with the largest organic reduction rate wins.
+- Organics Reduction: The school with the highest organic reduction rate per capita wins.

 - Conference Diversion Rate: The school with the highest diversion rate wins, including recycling, composting, and/or donation together.

 (Note: Conference Diversion Rate ranks schools regardless of reporting from Stadium, Tailgate areas, or both; National Diversion Rate ranks only those schools reporting from both Stadium and Tailgate areas.)